Semi-implicit finite-difference method with predictor-corrector algorithm for solution of diffusion equation with

 This approach has been successfully applied earlier in order to investigate and improve the presented \textit{n}TTM model \cite{ramer2014laser}.
 The atomistic-continuum model, describing the dynamics of gold targets under the ultrashort-pulse lasers, also benefited from using the presented approach \cite{ivanov2014molecular}.
 In our work \cite{lipp2014atomistic}, we used the described scheme for the solution of the continuum part of the atomistic-continuum model MD-\textit{n}TTM.
 The high speed and precision of the scheme allowed to significantly decrease the computational costs of the corresponding simulations.

 In the mentioned applications, the corresponding system was solved in 1D, based on the assumption of wide laser spot in comparison with the lateral sizes of the computational setup.
-Whenever it is not the case, one needs to solve the corresponding problem (the vector system of \cref{eq:dn_dt-m,eq:dTe_dt-m,eq:dTa_dt-m}) in 3D case.
-According to the ref. \cite{wang20033d}, the last equation in 3D case can be solved in 3 subsequent steps, each of which involves implicit solution in only one direction ($X$, $Y$, or $Z$) and explicit scheme in the other two directions.
+Whenever it is not the case, one needs to solve the corresponding problem (the vector system of \cref{eq:dn_dt-m,eq:dTe_dt-m,eq:dTa_dt-m}) in 2D or 3D case.
+According to the ref. \cite{wang20033d}, the diffusion equation in 3D case can be solved in 3 subsequent steps, each of which involves implicit solution in only one direction ($X$, $Y$, or $Z$) and explicit scheme in the other two directions.
 In other words, one can use 1D implicit scheme three times: for $X$, $Y$, and $Z$ directions separately and consequently.
-Therefore, with appropriate modifications, the presented scheme should be applicable for such a problem in 3D case as well.
+This approach is called alternating direction implicit method (ADI) and is also widely applied for the corresponding 2D problems \cite{peaceman1955numerical}.
+Therefore, with appropriate modifications, the presented scheme should be applicable for the considered problem in 2D and 3D cases as well.